 - Continually attempting to initiate unwanted physical contact.
-Your cat will tell you when they want to be held, or picked up.
+Your cat will tell you when she wants to be held or picked up.

 - Ignoring a cat’s body language, expecting them to respond to verbal commands.
 Cats Protection explains feline body language in detail.

-- Failing to clean up their litter box.
-Cats are clean, and they like to stay that way.
+- Failing to clean up her litter box.
+Cats are clean and like to stay that way.

 - Bringing new people (or pets) into the home.
 Cats like things exactly as they are.
 If somebody new arrives in a home, it takes time for a cat to readjust.